 Check-in time for RV-park between Noon and 8 PM.

-Check-out is noon
+Check-out for RV's is Noon

-Check in for Lodging between 2 PM and 8 PM.
+Check-in time for Lodging between 2 PM and 8 PM.

 (arrangements can be made for later check in time)